-Pallid sturgeon were sampled using drifted trammel nets and were implanted with radiotelemetry transmitters (MCFT-3L tags, 16 mm x 73 mm, air weight = 26 g, 2,929-day longevity, 5-second pulse interval, 149.760 megahertz (Mhz), Lotek Wireless Incorporated, New Market, Ontario).
+Pallid sturgeon were sampled using drifted trammel nets and were implanted with radio-telemetry transmitters (MCFT-3L tags, 16 mm x 73 mm, air weight = 26 g, 2,929-day longevity, 5-second pulse interval, 149.760 megahertz (Mhz), Lotek Wireless Incorporated, New Market, Ontario).
 The coded signal emitted by each transmitter is unique to facilitate identification of individual fish.
 The signal from each transmitter is encoded with a digital identification code (code).
 New transmitters used at reimplantation may have a different code than the expired tags they replace.
-Sturgeon reimplanted will multiple times could have multiple codes through time.
+Sturgeon reimplanted multiple times could have multiple codes through time.
 Surgical procedures followed methods outlined in Braaten and Fuller (2005).
 Most fish were collected in prior years during broodstock collection near the confluence of the Missouri and Yellowstone Rivers.

-Manual tracking of fish by boat during 2015 was initiated in April.
-The Missouri River between Fort Peck Dam and Wolf Point (70 miles) was tracked from April through October.
-The Milk River was only manually tracked when the ground-based telemetry station, located near the mouth, detected a pallid sturgeon.
+Manual tracking of fish by boat during 2017 was initiated in April.
+The Missouri River between Fort Peck Dam and Wolf Point (70 miles) was tracked sporadically from April through October.
+The Milk River was only manually tracked when the ground-based telemetry station, located near the mouth, detected a wild adult pallid sturgeon.
 One radio frequency (149.760 MHz) was monitored during the boat-tracking run using a 4-element Yagi antennae.
 Several variables including, radio frequency, code, latitude, longitude, and time-of-day were recorded when a fish was located.

-Stationary telemetry logging stations were deployed in April 2015 at four sites on the Missouri River (Nickels, RM 1,760; near Wolf Point, RM 1,720; near Culbertson, RM 1,618; at RM 1,584 just upstream from the Yellowstone River confluence) and one site on the Milk River (RM 2.5).
+Stationary telemetry logging stations were deployed before April 2017 at four sites on the Missouri River (Nickels, RM 1,760; near Wolf Point, RM 1,720; near Culbertson, RM 1,618; at RM 1,584 just upstream from the Yellowstone River confluence) and one site on the Milk River (RM 2.5).
 Additionally, there were several sites on the Yellowstone River which are discussed in the previous section of this report.
-The logging stations were placed on shore with two 4element Yagi antennae, one facing upstream and one downstream.
+The logging stations were placed on shore with two 4-element Yagi antennae, one facing upstream and one downstream.
 Each logging station was equipped with a battery powered receiver (Lotek SRX- 400), solar panel, an environmental enclosure kit containing dual 12-volt batteries, and an antenna switchbox.
 Data recorded by the logging stations were downloaded to a laptop computer two times per month between April and October.
 Coupled with manual tracking efforts, the array of telemetry logging stations facilitated detection of dates and times of movement events between and within rivers and river reaches.

-The lower Milk River and Missouri River near Wolf Point was sampled for Acipensiformes free embryos and larvae following methods outlined in Braaten and others (2010).
+The Missouri River near Wolf Point was sampled for Acipensiformes free embryos and larvae following methods outlined in Braaten and others (2010).
 Samples were collected two times per week at multiple locations.
 After sampling was completed, net contents were transferred to black rubber trays where Acipensiformes free embryos (sturgeon and paddlefish) were extracted from the detritus.
 Extracted Acipensiformes free embryos were then placed immediately in 95 percent nondenatured ethanol in preparation for genetic analysis.
 Specimens were sent for genetic analysis following methods outlined in Eichelberger and others (2014).
+The Milk River was only sampled if adult pallid sturgeon were present in the river.